 You’ve probably seen (or even used) CSS without knowing it.
-When you use a Search Engine to find something you want, you will see several pictures on the results screen (as image below) which link to online shops – these are Product Listing Ads (PLAs).
+When you use a Search Engine to find a particular product, you will see several pictures on the results screen (as image below) which link to online shops – these are Product Listing Ads (PLAs).

-CSS Partners operate differently with some working on a Cost Per Acquisition (CPA) basis and others on a Cost Per Click (CPC) basis, as well as offering different tools.
+CSS Partners operate differently with different tools, some working on a Cost Per Acquisition (CPA) basis and others on a Cost Per Click (CPC) basis.
 The three main routes to advertising your business via Google Shopping Ads with a CSS Partner are:

 - A fully managed service